farirpgs/fari-games/_games/charge-rpg.md

 ### Core Concept

-You **core concept** is a board description of a character.
+Your `Core Concept` is a board description of a character.
 It's how you would quickly describe the character when telling a friend about them.

 ### Trouble

-Next is your character’s **trouble**.
+Next is your character’s `Trouble`.
 Something that makes your character’s life more complicated.
 It could be a personal weakness, family entanglements, or other obligations.
 Pick something you’ll enjoy role-playing!

 ### Relationship

-Your **relationship** describes a connection with another PC.
+Your `Relationship` describes a connection with another PC.
 They may already know one another, or have just met.

 ### Other Aspects

-You can make your character’s **last two aspects** anything you want.
+You can make your character’s `last two aspects` anything you want.
 There are no restrictions beyond the obligation to fit the setting.
 Choose anything which you think will make your character more interesting, more fun to play, or better connected to the world they occupy.

 > #### Choosing Aspects in Play
 >
 > You don't need to entirely flesh out your character before you start playing.
-Simply choosing a **Core Concept** and a **Trouble** aspect is more than enough to get going.
+Simply choosing a `Core Concept` and a `Trouble` aspect is more than enough to get going.
 >
 > After the first session or two, you will get a better idea of who your character is, so finding aspects later is totally fine.